ably77/dcos-se/dcos_packaging/README.md

 **Note** that this repository contains the valid universe package definition files, and is a v4 or higher schema which fulfills our requirements

-For your convenience I have supplied the `hello-world` directory in this repo for you to use as well.
+**For your convenience, if you have cloned this repo I have supplied the `hello-world` directory in this repo for you to use as well.**

 ### Modify the Package